Select Workflow Setup from the left side menu, then click the Create Workflow button on the top right.

-1. Initiator – Initiator is the user that initiates a request and when submitted, the request moves to the next stages of approval.
+1- Request Initiation – A request initiator is the user that initiates a request.
+When a user initiates the request and submits the form, it moves to the next stages of approval.
 You can assign a specific role in the initiator field while creating a new workflow.
-This allows the users in the specified role to initiate a request in this workflow.
-You can also change the initiator at any time in the Control Center.
+The person/role specified can initiate a request in this workflow.
+Initiators can be changed at any time by selecting Stage Properties->More Options tabs.

-Let’s say you want the sales team members to initiate a request in the Sales Incentive Claim workflow.
-In this case, you will assign the Sales team members to a ‘sales’ role and set this role as the Initiator.
-View and Edit permission for a role can be configured in Security Settings -> Access Permission.
+For example, initiation of a sales request in the Sales Incentive Claim Workflow can be done by assigning the Sales team to a “sales” role and setting this role as the initiator.
+View and edit permissions for a role can be configured by following the path below

 3. Define the flow – To define the flow of work from one stage to another, click and drag the mouse from one stage to another to connect two stages as shown in the picture below.
 You can click on the Connector icon to specify the conditions to move the request from one stage to another.

 4. Edit Stage – To specify the attributes of the process stage, click on the pencil icon as shown in the picture below.
-You can modify the status values and assign reviewers.
+You can edit the status values and assign a reviewer role.
+View the list of users assigned in a role and also assign a user to a role.
+Creating a new role and a new user can be done here.

 5. Auto alignment – Auto align the process to make it readable and validate your flow.
 Click on the auto align icon as shown in the picture below.